asmblg/bloomberg-cities-data-socket/README.prod.md

 ## Contributors

-List the people who have contributed to this project.
+Assemblage Consulting LLC

 ## License

-This project uses the following license: [license_name](link_to_license).
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.